Catosine/COMP310-ECSE427-Operating-System/README.md

 > A zip can be downloaded [here](https://github.com/Catosine/COMP310-ECSE427-Operating-System/blob/master/assignments/ecse427_comp310_assignment2.zip).

 ## Note
+1. Any form of using materials under this repo should be cited properly.
-All codes will be released after each due dates.
+2. All codes will be released after each due dates.

 ## License
 This repo is under the MIT license.